Omenstudio/library-hypermedia-service-books/README.md

 Project use Spring (Core, Boot, MVC, Data JPA), Hibernate, AspectJ, Json-ld.

-To customize application you need:
-1. Change DB connection in `application.properties`
+To customize application you need to change DB connection and server URL in `resources/application.properties`
-2. Change server url in `src/main/java/com/github/omenstudio/weblibrary/AppConfig.java`

 ## See also
+- Hypermedia micro-framework, which was used in the service: https://github.com/Omenstudio/hydra-microframework
 - Another hypermedia web API service, which also use Hydra and Json-ld: https://github.com/Omenstudio/library-hypermedia-service-articles
-- WEB UI application based on HydraConsole, which allow you work with hypermedia services: https://github.com/Omenstudio/hypermedia-library-web-ui
+- WEB UI library application which work with articles and books services: https://github.com/Omenstudio/hypermedia-library-web-ui

+Working application available at https://library-service-books.herokuapp.com/